 Learn more about the risk for tsunamis and other natural hazards (including earthquakes, floods, and fire) in your neighborhood, and how to reduce your risk at MyHazards, a tool provided by the California Governor’s Office of Emergency Services.

-California tsunami inundation maps show where areas on land can become quickly flooded from a tsunami’s waves.
-Inundation maps are intended to be used to help people plan how they can get from dangerous areas to safe areas by showing where high, safe ground is located.
+California tsunami hazard maps show where areas on land can become quickly flooded from a tsunami’s waves.
+Tsunami hazard maps are intended to be used to help people plan how they can get from dangerous areas to safe areas by showing where high, safe ground is located.
 These maps can be used by anyone to plan a safe evacuation route.
 You can practice walking out of the tsunami zone to be better prepared for a real tsunami.
-And you can see recent technical reports on tsunamis here.
+CGS has also developed an easy to use California Tsunami Preparedness Guide for the public.
+You can practice walking out of the tsunami zone to be better prepared for a real tsunami.
+For more information about tsunamis, including a website about the impacts of 2011 Great East Japan Earthquake and Tsunami in Japan and California, please visit the CGS Tsunami Website at tsunami.ca.gov

 3) Preparedness Resources